Meditation, Yoga Nidra and Pranayama

 Setting Intentions Nidra

 This 18 minute Nidra gives time for the creation of a personal San Kalpa - an inner intention.
 This powerful tool is used to reprogramme your thoughts, feelings and attitudes to life, and bring about positive change and transformation.

 Infinite inner ocean nidra

-Inspired by a retreat on Heir Island, off the coast of West Cork, this is a nidra that connects you to the element of water and inner spaciousness.
+a 16 minute nidra, inspired by a retreat on Heir Island, off the coast of West Cork, this is a nidra that connects you to the element of water and inner spaciousness.